jstayton/jquery-marcopolo/README.markdown

 *   **destroy**

-    Removes the autocomplete functionality and returns the selected input fields to their original state.
+    Remove the autocomplete functionality and return the selected input fields to their original state.

     _Example:_